-You are the coordinator of a selected program or workshop at AALL’s 113th Annual Meeting & Conference in New Orleans, July 11–14, 2020.
+You are the coordinator of a selected program or workshop at AALL’s 115th Annual Meeting & Conference in Denver, Colorado, July 16-19.
 A well-designed proposal that survived tough competition means a great deal has already been accomplished.
 Now the real work begins!

 Here you’ll find information that will ensure a successful educational program and provide a positive experience for you, your speakers, and your program’s attendees.
 We’ll add updates throughout the year as more resources become available.

 Members of the Annual Meeting Program Committee (AMPC) come from a variety of library types and backgrounds, but all work as a team.
 An AMPC member has been designated as liaison to your program, and will work closely with you and your presenters to support its development.
 In order to help ensure that all programs meet the expectations of our members, coordinators will be required to:

-- Conduct a “dry run” of the program prior to its presentation at the conference.
+- Conduct a virtual “run-through” of the program prior to its presentation at the conference.
 The AMPC liaison assigned to your program will assist with this, as well as help you meet planning deadlines.

 Developing useful and relevant educational programs is quite a challenge for our diverse organization.
 With roughly 3,700 members operating in a number of different types of libraries and performing the full range of responsibilities of the legal information professional, AALL constantly strives to offer educational opportunities to meet ever-changing needs.
 Your role as a coordinator is crucial to the success of the Annual Meeting & Conference.